jenkinsci/git-changelog-plugin/README.md

 The template and context is [documented here](https://github.com/tomasbjerre/git-changelog-lib).

 It can integrate with issue management systems to get titles of issues and links.
+You will probably want to avoid specifying credentials in plain text in your script.
+One way of doing that is using the [credentials binding plugin](https://jenkins.io/doc/pipeline/steps/credentials-binding/).
+The supported integrations are:

  * GitLab
  * GitHub